-Jonathan is active in the Boston Patent Law Association (BPLA), having served as co-chair of the Patent Office Practice Committee since 2017, and having authored or co-authored five response to Requests for Comments from the USPTO on behalf of BPLA on issues related to subject matter eligibility, motions to amend and claim construction standards in post-grant proceedings, patenting artificial intelligence inventions, and expanding diversity and inclusion in the American innovation system.
+Jonathan is active in the Boston Intellectual Property Law Association (BIPLA), having served as co-chair of the Patent Office Practice Committee since 2017, and having authored or co-authored a number of responses to Requests for Comments from the USPTO on behalf of BIPLA on issues related to subject matter eligibility, motions to amend and claim construction standards in post-grant proceedings, proposed changes to regulations promulgated under the Bayh-Dole Act, patenting artificial intelligence inventions, and expanding diversity and inclusion in the American innovation system.

-Prior to joining Wolf Greenfield, Jonathan served as Counsel at Wilmer Hale, where he prosecuted and managed prosecution of patent applications worldwide for domestic and foreign life sciences, universities and consumer clients in the chemical, pharmaceutical, biotechnology and materials science arts.
-He represented innovator pharmaceutical companies in ANDA (Hatch-Waxman) and 505(b)(2) patent infringement litigations involving Paragraph III and IV challenges of Orange Book listed patents covering several blockbuster drugs.
+Prior to joining Wolf Greenfield, Jonathan served as Counsel at an Am Law 50 law firm, where he prosecuted and managed prosecution of patent applications worldwide for domestic and foreign life sciences, universities, and consumer clients in the chemical, pharmaceutical, biotechnology, and materials science arts.
+He represented innovator pharmaceutical companies in ANDA (Hatch-Waxman) and 505(b)(2) patent infringement litigations involving Paragraph IV challenges of Orange Book listed patents covering several blockbuster drugs.